damiant/dust/roadmap.md

 2 Verify times using a phone not in PST
 2 Verify notification times are PST
 2 Find restrooms button => map
-2 Map of favorite art
-2 Map of favorite events (today)
-2 Map of favorite camps
 2 Event category filter
 2 Show/collapse fav group
 2 Notification for gates open